Sediqa-Fahimi/uniqsy/README.md

 Reviews of a product are displayed on that product show page, they are publicly available to read.
 A user must sign in to add a review.
 Once a user creates a review she/he can edit or delete thier review/s.
 If the signed in user is the products's seller, she/he will not be able to add review to their own product.

-5. #### Search (coming soon)
+5. #### Search
-Users can search any product in the search box provided.
-Users can see matching products as they search.
+Users are able to search any product in the search box provided.
+Matching products will display and complete automatically as suggestions when they type.
+Selecting a suggestion directs user to the show page of that product.

 ## Challenges